 To avoid any confusion, include a label above each field that tells visitors exactly what they need to include in it.
 Placeholder text will only create more friction on your registration page.

-How the pros build registration pages
+How the pros build signup pages

 Now that you know what to include on your signup page, let’s take a look at how the pros build theirs.